 Why Choose V-Line Jaw Surgery?

-V-line jaw surgery is usually sought by those with a short chin or a broad jaw.
+A V-line jaw surgery is a mandibular reduction surgery that is usually sought by those with a short chin or a broad jaw.
 Such instances may make an individual’s lower face appear too wide.
 V-line jaw surgery can help in providing such clients with a softer and slender profile.

-This cosmetic surgery is suitable for people, especially women, with the following characteristics.
+This cosmetic orthognathic surgery is suitable for people, especially women, with the following characteristics.

 Who Can Undergo V-Line Surgery?

-Individuals who are often recommended a V-line or jaw reduction surgery are those with:
+Individuals who are often recommended a V-line or jaw reduction plastic surgery are those with:

 - A double chin